Sceptre/sceptre/docs/docs/stack_config.md

 ### role_arn

 The ARN of a [CloudFormation Service Role](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-iam-servicerole.html) that is assumed by CloudFormation to create, update or delete resources.

+### notifications

+List of SNS topic ARNs to publish stack related events to.
+A maximum of 5 ARNs can be specified per stack.
+This configuration will be used by the `create-stack`, `update-stack`, and `create-change-set` commands.
+More information about stack notifications can found under the relevant section in the [AWS CloudFormation API documentation](http://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_CreateStack.html).

 ### template_path